 I design a bespoke range of fashion and homeware items.
 This includes hand dyed silk scarves, ties and bow ties.
 I also make a range of felted items, such as purses, brooches, cards and a mixture of animals and characters.
 Alongside this there are examples of knitted and crochet fashion ware and decorations.
 All of my creations are handmade individual items using a wide range of materials and techniques that are suited to the piece.

 A retired art teacher, who paints mainly in acrylics and usually of local scenes and landscapes.
-Also available for commissions.

 T: 01525 375455

 I work with a wide variety of textiles both vintage and modern to create an interesting mixture of colour and texture.
 Inspiration for my work comes from the fabric from which I develop into a range of useful gifts.
 My main focus is bags of all shapes and sizes.
 I include patchwork, quilting and machine embroidery to enhance the fabrics and embellish, if needed, with beads, button and handmade flowers.
 Mostly items are individual works of art.

 As an award winning commercial designer in the fashion industry Jenny brings a sensitivity to the glass making process… Her inspiration is drawn from her fascination with colour, pattern and texture.